Towards Privacy-Aware Bayesian Networks: A Credal Approach: Experiments

 \subsection{Results \& Discussion}

 Results are shown in \Cref{fig:results}.
-We report the results on two CNs: those learned by the local application of IDM with $S\in\{1,1000\}$.
-We also consider other configurations, namely $S \in \{10, 50, 100\}$.
-However, the corresponding attack powers are not significantly different from the power obtained with $S=1$, because the sample size is relatively large in such a situation.
-Therefore, we choose not to plot them.
+We report results for CNs learned by the local IDM with $S\in\{1,10,100\}$.
+We also considered $S=1000$, however, it gave results compatible with $S=100$, hence it is not reported here.

 From the attacker's perspective, the \textit{optimal curve} would be L-shaped towards the top-left corner; in other words, the attack that achieves the maximum power value $\beta=1$ when the error level is set to its minimum value $\alpha=0$.
 From the privacy-preserving perspective, instead, a graphical model ensures complete privacy when its curve is L-shaped towards the bottom-right corner of the plot; in other words, a power $\beta=0$ for any Type I error $\alpha<1$ and a power $\beta=1$ only for $\alpha=1$.